Dr. Christiane Ströh de Martínez

 As a dynamic and joyful team, we flexibly combine our skills to develop goal-oriented solutions.
 Our team brings together people with different backgrounds and capabilities.
-We collectively speak 18 languages and have lived 90 years abroad.
+We collectively speak 18 languages and have spent 90 years living abroad.
 Our team members move joyn-coop forward in an entrepreneurial spirit.

 The entire team is trained in agile project management and regularly participates in customised training sessions, carried out by external and internal specialists, to foster their personal and professional development.

-Christina Kükenshöner is co-founder and managing partner of joyn-coop where she focuses on driving sustainable development with agile approaches.
+Christina Kükenshöner is co-founder of joyn-coop where she focuses on driving sustainable development with agile approaches.

 Christina is an experienced process facilitator and has trained as an agile coach to assist clients in making their organisations more flexible in adapting to complexities and a rapidly changing environment.